Mid-Ohio Foodbank

 205,000 SF

-The Mid-Ohio Foodbank serves the needs of hunger in central and eastern Ohio by handling and distributing more than 66 million pounds of food each year.
-In order to achieve their goal of getting more food to needy Ohioans more quickly and to accommodate for future growth, the organization, in 2009, decided it was time to move to a new facility to consolidate its operations.
-The 205,000 square-foot building tripled the foodbank’s warehouse and refrigerated space, gave it more loading docks and created space for a produce garden, volunteer training areas, nutrition education center, community meeting space, food pantry, staff offices and conference spaces, receiving/shipping, freezer, cooler and racking areas and a food sorting space.
+The Mid-Ohio Foodbank serves the hunger needs in central and eastern Ohio by handling and distributing more than 66 million pounds of food each year.
+The organization moved to a new facility to consolidate its operations to get more food to needy Ohioans more quickly and accommodate future growth.
+The 205,000 square-foot building tripled the foodbank’s warehouse and refrigerated space, gave it more loading docks, and created space for a produce garden, volunteer training areas, nutrition education center, community meeting space, food pantry, staff offices, and conference spaces, receiving/shipping, freezer, cooler and racking areas and a food sorting space.

-Since the structure is exposed at the exterior canopies, an understanding of the desired design aesthetic was necessary.
+Since the structure is exposed at the exterior canopies, understanding the desired design aesthetic was necessary.
 The SMBH, Inc. team carefully coordinated the structural design of these canopies with the architect.